kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 > Developed C++ algorithms using cached memory pools for specific data transformation tasks, significantly minimizing computational overhead and reducing memory bottlenecks which was causing performance regressions.

 1. Used a type of malloc/custom-memory-pool-allocator to update data

+# Intro Qs

+- Hi, I'm Kesavar Kabilar.

+1. I completed my Bachelor's degree in Computer Science from the University of Toronto, and I'm currently pursuing a Master's in Data Science at the University of Illinois.
+2. I’ve gained about five years of software engineering experience during and between my academic terms.
+3. Most recently, I worked at Oracle as a Software Engineer in Data Analytics, where I built Tableau dashboards to display business and infrastructure metrics.
+4. I'm now looking for a role to strengthen my knowledge and experience in Machine Learning.

+## Why did you leave Oracle?

+- I’m looking to deepen my knowledge in machine learning

+## Why do you want to work at Tenstorrent?

+1.  innovative and unique high-performing RISC-V cpu design
+2.  focus on building support for newer AI models
+3. Open-source code invites collaboration and diverse ideas